dougeby/IntuneDocs/intune-user-help/what-happens-if-you-install-the-Company-Portal-app-and-enroll-your-device-in-intune-android.md

 Organizations sometimes require you to install work or security apps, such as Microsoft Office or Mobile Threat Defense.
 If these apps are required or made available to you, you'll find them in the Company Portal app.

 ## Lets you remotely reset a lost or stolen device (if device supports it)
-If a device is lost or stolen, you can sign in to the Company Portal app on any other device, and reset your phone to factory settings.
+If a device is lost or stolen, you can sign in to the Company Portal app or Company Portal website on any other device, and reset your phone to factory settings.
 This feature is helpful if your missing device contains proprietary work data that you don't want anyone else to access.
 Because the device is enrolled in management, your company support or IT admin can also help reset it.

 ## Notifies you of policy updates and requirements
 The Company Portal app will check in, or sync, with your organization's mobile device management provider every eight hours.
 If you want to check in more frequently, you or your company support can initiate a manual sync.
 During check-in, the app will: